The Real Housewives of New York City season 15

 The fifteenth season of The Real Housewives of New York City, an American reality television series, is broadcast on Bravo.
 It premiered on October 1, 2024.
 The series was primarily filmed in New York City, New York.
 Its executive producers are Lisa Shannon, Lauren Volonakis, Anne Swan and Andy Cohen.

 The season focuses on the lives of Sai De Silva, Ubah Hassan, Erin Lichy, Jenna Lyons, Jessel Taank, Brynn Whitfield and Racquel Chevremont, with Rebecca Minkoff appearing as a friend of the housewives.

-This season marked the final appearance of Brynn Whitfield.
+Chevremont, Hassan, Lyons, and Whitfield announced their departures from the franchise following the conclusion of the season.

 Cast

 In March 2024, Bravo announced the series was renewed for a fifteenth season, with all six housewives from the fourteenth season returning.
 In April 2024, it was announced that fashion designer Rebecca Minkoff would be joining the series in a friend of capacity.
 In June 2024, it was announced that model and art curator Racquel Chevremont would also be joining the fifteenth season of the series as a full-time housewife.
 Chevremont's casting marks the first time in the history of the Real Housewives franchise that a cast has included two openly gay women.